santiagogalo/TaxiApp/README.md

 ### Credits

-This project was created and developed by [Santiago Gallo](https://github.com/santiagogalo),Julian Gallo(Laravel, BackEnd) who also came up with the initial prototype.
+This project was created and developed by [Santiago Gallo](https://github.com/santiagogalo), Julian Gallo(Laravel, BackEnd) who also came up with the initial prototype.

 ---